AbhilashaRavichander/NLI_StressTest/README.md

 3. Run the [evaluation script](https://github.com/AbhilashaRavichander/NLI_StressTest/blob/master/eval.py) with the command python eval.py --eval_file SUBMISSION_FILE > REPORT_FILE.txt

+Alternatively, you may write your own evaluation function: our script simply evaluates models on classification accuracy for each stress test at once.

 ## References

 Please considering citing [[1]](https://arxiv.org/abs/1806.00692) if using these stress tests to evaluate Natural Language Inference models.